-The Board through the establishment of the Audit Committee, has established a good working relationship with its External Auditors i.e., Messrs Raki CS Tan & Ramanan.
+The Board through the establishment of the Audit Committee, has established a good working relationship with its External Auditors.
 The Group also maintains a transparent and professional relationship with its External Auditors in seeking professional advice and ensuring compliance with the applicable Financial Reporting Standards in Malaysia.
-Messrs Raki CS Tan & Ramanan reports to the shareholders of the Company on their opinion which is included as part of the Group's Annual Report with respect to their audit on each year's statutory financial statements.
+The External Auditors report to the shareholders of the Company on their opinion which is included as part of the Group's Annual Report with respect to their audit on each year's statutory financial statements.
 The Company's External Auditors are appointed every year during the AGM.